Skip to main content

 Cancer Screening

-The three NHS cancer screening programmes available across England are recommended to assess whether you are at risk of developing certain types of cancer and to help catch and treat cancer sooner.
+There are three NHS cancer screening programmes across England.
+They learn whether you are at risk of developing certain types of cancer.
+To catch and treat cancer sooner.

 Cervical Screening

-Cervical screening is a method of preventing cancer by detecting and treating early abnormalities which, if left untreated, could lead to cancer in a woman’s cervix.
-Women registered with their GP are invited for cervical screening every three years aged 25-49 and every five years aged 50-64.
-Women over 65 are sent an invitation for screening if they have had a previous abnormal result.
+Cervical screening is a method of preventing cancer by detecting and treating early abnormalities.
+Which, if left untreated, could lead to cancer in a woman’s cervix.
+The NHS Cervical Screening offer screenings to women registered with their GP.
+This is every three years aged 25-49 and every five years aged 50-64.
+Women over 65 only get an invite if they had an earlier abnormal result.

 Early detection and treatment can prevent 75% of cancers developing.